anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 New Functest containers :cite:p:`newfunctestcnttcontainers` have been proposed for Anuket Compliance which simply override the default test configurations and the default test lists.
-Any optional capability or services (e.g. Barbican) can be still verified by the classical Functest containers.
+Any optional capability or services (e.g., Barbican) can be still verified by the classical Functest containers.

 The next subsections detail the Tempest tests which must not be